African Renaissance Monument

-The African Renaissance Monument is a 52 m tall bronze statue located on top of one of the twin hills known as Collines des Mamelles, outside Dakar, Senegal.
-Built overlooking the Atlantic Ocean in the Ouakam suburb, the statue was designed by the Senegalese architect Pierre Goudiaby after an idea presented by president Abdoulaye Wade and built by Mansudae Overseas Projects, a company from North Korea.
+The African Renaissance Monument (French: Monument de la Renaissance Africaine) is a 52 m tall bronze statue located on top of one of the twin hills known as Collines des Mamelles, outside Dakar, Senegal.
+Built overlooking the Atlantic Ocean in the Ouakam suburb, the statue was designed by the Senegalese architect Pierre Goudiaby after an idea presented by President Abdoulaye Wade, and built by Mansudae Overseas Projects, a monument construction company from North Korea.